kylecordes/clj-repl-applet/README.markdown

 To access this REPL as a GUI, navigate to its directory and run `lein deps` followed by `lein run`.

+The applet can be run by executing `lein uberjar` and opening index.html.

 ## License

 Copyright (C) 2011 Oasis Digital